pakyow/pakyow/README.markdown

 # Introduction

-Pakyow is a web framework for Ruby that knocks out projects with a serious punch.
-Pound for pound its the best way to build a web app.
-Get ready to rumble.

-Pakyow brings a unique approach to development:
+Pakyow is an open-source framework for building web apps in Ruby.
+It enables you to get straight to work by letting data be data, views be views, and code be code.

-## Views are views.
+## Designer-friendly Views
 Views are 100% HTML, no template language required.
 The view has finally been freed from logic.

-## Views are data aware.
+## Sturdy Prototypes
 A view knows what it presents.
 Use this to create powerful connections between business logic and views.

-## Keep you moving forward.
+## Intelligent Connections
 Prototype an app by building the views first.
 Then write the view logic without changing a single view.

-There are two main components of Pakyow.
-The first is Pakyow Core, which handles routing requests to business logic.
-The second component is Pakyow Presenter, which gives an application the ability to have a presentation layer and provides mechanisms for the controller to bind data to the presentation layer.
-Pakyow Core can operate independently of Pakyow Presenter for those cases where an application doesn't need a presentation layer.
+Pakyow consists of two gems: pakyow-core and pakyow-presenter.
+Core handles routing requests to an app's business logic.
+Presenter gives an app the ability to have a presentation layer and provides mechanisms for the view manipulation and data binding.
+Core can operate independently of Pakyow Presenter for cases where an app doesn't need a presentation layer.

 # Getting Started